Gabriella-dev/nc-news/README.md

 ## Acknowledgements

-My gratitude to the [Northcoders] (https://northcoders.com/)team for providing an amazing learning environment.
+My gratitude to the [Northcoders] (https://northcoders.com/) team for providing an amazing learning environment.

 Thank you so much [Northcoders] (https://northcoders.com/)!